Kvan0005/Master-Thesis/thesis-paper/thesis.typ

 they also posses certain properties such as:
 - the function $T$ : $S times A times S -> [0,1]$
 - $sum_(s' in S) T(s,a, s') = 1$
+alternatively we can also represent the transition function as a conditional probability function which is often used in the literature.
+In this case we can use the notation:
-note that mathematically the transition function is a re-writing of the conditional probability function often represented as
+- $T(s, a) : S times A -> Delta_S$ where $Delta_S$ is the set of probability distributions over the state space $S$. note that mathematically the transition function is a re-writing of the conditional probability function often represented as
 $$Pr(s'|s, a)$$
 === Reward